dscode89/dscode89/README.md

 ## Hi there 👋

-I am Saleh and I am Software Developer :)
+I am Saleh and I am a Software Developer :)

 When I am not coding and creating, you can often find me playing guitar, video games or camping with pals!